pg-support/supt-km/docs/2. Troubleshooting/Product/Spark MINI/Spark MINI Firmware Troubleshooting.md

 # Spark MINI Firmware Troubleshooting
 > If customer encounter any issue during/after the firmware v1.9.2.34 update and fail to perform it successfully, please follow the following steps:

+*Note: Since March 2023, there is a new version of Spark MINI with the newer GD codec chip.
+Since GD is the latest Spark MINI version, it should have the latest firmware already installed when manufactured.
+Users with GD version Spark MINI do not need to update the firmware.*

+***You can judge a Spark MINI's version by looking at the 7th digit of its SN: `1` is the  old version; `2` is the latest GD version.***

 ### 0 - Run as administrator
 If the customer encounters the error codes -1 or -2 on their Windows computers, please ask the customer to run the firmware updater as administrator (right click -> select ‘Run as administrator’).